 Unfortunately, it is unlikely that any epilepsy medicines will ever fully control the seizures in children with this condition.
 For this reason, if epilepsy medicines are not controlling seizures in a young child with epilepsy, the condition should be thought about.
 The medicine phenobarbital, and caffeine, can both prevent glucose transport and worsen the seizures.

 Although currently there is no cure, there is a special diet that can help, called the ketogenic diet.
 This is a low carbohydrate, high fat diet that mimics the state of starvation.
 The body makes ketones, which can be used by the brain as an alternative fuel to glucose.
 As soon as GLUT1 is diagnosed, the child should be offered treatment with the ketogenic diet.
-This is because it will help to improve the child’s development and learning as well as the seizures.
+This is because it will help to improve the child’s seizures and abnormal movements.
+Many children will become seizure free.
+There is some evidence that the earlier the diagnosis happens and the earlier the ketogenic diet is started, the better the child’s development and learning.